grntco/personal-site/public/projects/inventory-application.md

 ---
 slug: inventory-application
 title: Inventory Application
-date: 2024-01-02
+date: 2024-09-07
 repo: https://github.com/grntco/inventory-application
 demo: https://lego-inventory-application.adaptable.app/
 ---

 This is a project for The Odin Project's Node.js course [to build an inventory application](https://www.theodinproject.com/lessons/node-path-nodejs-inventory-application).

-For languages/libraries/tools, I used JavaScript and Node/Express, EJS for templating, express-validator, and a PostgreSQL database accessed with node-postgres.
+I used JavaScript and Node/Express, EJS for templating, express-validator, and a PostgreSQL database accessed with node-postgres.
 I also used multer for file uploads and dotenv for accessing environment variables.
 To organize my project, I used the MVC pattern.

 ### Features